-The accompanying commentary introduces the premise, overarching goals, and objectives of the NaPDI Center and provides an anticipated list of Recommended Approaches to be released by the Center.
+The accompanying commentary (citation for accompanying commentary) introduces the premise, overarching goals, and objectives of the NaPDI Center and provides an anticipated list of Recommended Approaches to be released by the Center.
 These Recommended Approaches will present a coherent strategy for surmounting the unique challenges commonly encountered during the investigation of NPs as precipitants of NPDIs.
 This Recommended Approach, the first in the series, describes a systematic approach for identifying and prioritizing NPs that merit rigorous evaluation of NPDI risk.